-- o empowering employees to work collaboratively to exceed commercial targets, provide strategic solutions to partners and exceptional experience to our members, partners, customers and fans - o engaging with our members and supporters, and providing quality benefits, opportunities and experiences - o generating merchandise growth through exceeding customer expectations with innovative products, outstanding service and engaging promotions and communication - o re-establishing Club events and match-day experiences through innovative and creative experiences that challenge the status quo and provide our members and supporters with an interactive and engaging experience - o creating, delivering and constantly evaluating our long term strategic brand marketing plan o providing entertaining experiences with exceptional customer service and offerings, while being a leader in the delivery of socially responsible gambling practices
+- Empowering employees to work collaboratively to exceed commercial targets, provide strategic solutions to partners and exceptional experience to our members, partners, customers and fans - Engaging with our members and supporters, and providing quality benefits, opportunities and experiences - Generating merchandise growth through exceeding customer expectations with innovative products, outstanding service and engaging promotions and communication - Re-establishing Club events and match-day experiences through innovative and creative experiences that challenge the status quo and provide our members and supporters with an interactive and engaging experience - Creating, delivering and constantly evaluating our long term strategic brand marketing plan - Providing entertaining experiences with exceptional customer service and offerings, while being a leader in the delivery of socially responsible gambling practices - Providing opportunities for members and supporters to support the Club by philanthropic giving - 3.
+Be an outstanding community contributor by delivering sustainable community development, relations and assistance programs with the ultimate aim of being 'more than a football club', and to protect, preserve and promote the Club's history and tradition.

-- 3. Be an outstanding community contributor by delivering sustainable community development, relations and assistance programs with the ultimate aim of being 'more than a football club', and to protect, preserve and promote the Club's history and tradition. - 4.
-Infrastructure development: - o Stage 1 of the Club's admin and training facility (CATF) is finalised - o Stage 4 of the Simonds Stadium redevelopment is completed taking stadium capacity to approximately 36,000 - o Stage 5 of the Simonds Stadium redevelopment receives adequate funding by 2018 - o A master plan for the CATF to guide future development is prepared to ensure that benefits of the venue over the long term are maximised - 5.
+4. Infrastructure development:

+- Stage 4 of the Simonds Stadium redevelopment is completed taking stadium capacity to approximately 36,000 - Stage 5 of the Simonds Stadium redevelopment receives adequate funding by 2018 - A master plan for the CATF to guide future development is prepared to ensure that benefits of the venue over the long term are maximised - Continue working with Deakin University on the development of a permanent base for training at Waurn Ponds - 5.
 Have great people and a unified culture by continuing to undertake initiatives to strengthen our Club's culture to one that is considered a benchmark in our community and industry, and by investing in each employee's future and delivering best practice human resource solutions. - 6.
 Deliver ongoing and enhanced profitability each year which will further strengthen the Club's financial position to ensure a sustainable future, and provide precise financial reporting and effective financial and risk management strategies. - 7.
-Operate within a best practice corporate governance structure, ensuring the Club adheres to its policies and decision making protocols and the ethical framework.

-8. Provide environmentally responsible facilities and effective information technology and communication infrastructure.
+Operate within a best practice corporate governance structure, ensuring the Club adheres to its policies and decision making protocols and the ethical framework. - 8.
+Provide environmentally responsible facilities and effective information technology and communication infrastructure.

-- 9. Keep our supporters informed and connected by: - o effectively communicating our key messages through traditional media - o growing our digital and social presence to be the primary source of information - o generating consistently high TV audiences of our games
+9. Keep our supporters informed and connected by:

+- effectively communicating our key messages through traditional media - growing our digital and social presence to be the primary source of information - generating consistently high TV audiences of our games

 The Club continually reviews its objectives and strategies within its business plan to ensure it has the strategic framework in place to meet its challenges, to be successful and to be sustainable in the long term.
 The Club is currently working on the next version of the Business Plan which will further solidify the direction of the Club.
-This will be completed in December 2014.
+This will be completed in March 2016.